pranavsoni27/react-portfolio/README.md

 ✨ Throughout the development process, I paid close attention to user experience (UX) by implementing interactive elements and intuitive navigation.
 Whether it's hover effects, smooth scroll animations, or dynamic content, each element is carefully designed to enhance user engagement.
 I also implemented SEO best practices, improving the website’s searchability and ranking potential.

-🔧 Technologies and tools I used in this project:
+# 🔧 Technologies and tools I used in this project:

 React.js for a dynamic, component-based architecture Tailwind CSS for clean, reusable styles and responsive design HTML & CSS for structuring and styling the content JavaScript for interactivity and seamless functionality

+🔍 Hashtags
+#FrontendDevelopment #ReactJS #TailwindCSS #WebDevelopment #PersonalPortfolio #ResponsiveDesign #JavaScript #HTML #CSS #UIUXDesign #MobileFirst #SEO #WebsiteOptimization #WebAnimations #MobileFriendly #FullStackDevelopment #ReactDeveloper #WebDesign #FrontendSkills #ModernWebDevelopment #GitHubPortfolio #TailwindUI #JavaScriptProjects #OpenSource #WebDevJourney #PortfolioShowcase #ResponsiveWebDesign #WebDevelopmentProjects